-A. The district's executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with Chapter 392-190 WAC and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.
+A. The district's assistant superintendent of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with Chapter 392-190 WAC and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.

+The Assistant Superintendent of Human Resources is: Chad Golden

+Everett School District No. 2

+3900 Broadway

+P.O.
+Box 2098

+Everett, WA 98201

+cgolden@everettsd.org Phone:

+(425) 385-4100

-The Executive Director of Human Resources is: Chad Golden Everett School District No. 2 3900 Broadway P.O.
-Box 2098 Everett, WA 98201 cgolden@everettsd.org complaints.
-School or district administrators who receive a formal complaint of discriminatory harassment will promptly notify the executive director of human resources or designee and forward a copy of the complaint.
+The assistant superintendent of human resources or designee will receive and investigate formal complaints.
+School or district administrators who receive a formal complaint of discriminatory harassment will promptly notify the assistant superintendent of human resources or designee and forward a copy of the complaint.